 - Some apps like YouTube and Google Play Movies & TV also lets you customize channels per app.

-9. Connect PS4 Controller for Games
+17. Connect PS4 Controller for Games

 Android TV also supports a wide range of games including some action-packed titles like Asphalt 8.
 But, to be able to play these games, you’ll need to attach a gamepad via USB or via Bluetooth.

 - On your controller, press and hold the PS and Share buttons simultaneously to enter pairing mode.
 The light behind the controller will start blinking.